 15.6 – 25.8 2019

-Joëlle de La Casinière from Brussels, Ana Jotta from Lisbon and the Antwerp-based Anne Mie Van Kerckhoven all have in common to pay no heed to the trends of contemporary art.
-Moreover, they have unwaveringly fought throughout their career to avoid being categorized or labelled.
-Instead, they followed their own paths, turned underground or remained indifferent to the twists and turns of the art market and the institutions.
-They have sometimes created alter egos, hid or playfully modified their names to somehow react to the branding of identity in the art world, and to the forced marginalization they have suffered as women artists, as well as artists living in peripheral cities.
-In a way, paradoxically, being marginalized made them work against the grain, to opt for a calculated versatility of media and styles, and an idiosyncratic vocabulary, keeping total freedom as their one and only rule.
+French artist Joëlle de la Casinière, Portuguese Ana Jotta and Flemish Anne-Mie Van Kerckhoven have in common to pay no fealty to trends of contemporary art.
+Moreover, they fought unwaveringly throughout their respective careers the need to see their work being given an “official line”.
+Instead, they stood aside, went underground or remained indifferent to the twists and turns of the art market and institutions.
+They sometimes created surrogate characters, hid, or playfully modified their names to react to the branding of identity in the artworld, and to the imposed marginalization that they had to cope with as women artists, as did artists living in peripheral geographies.
+In a way, paradoxically, being marginalized encouraged a calculated versatility of media and styles, and the invention of an idiosyncratic vocabulary, while total freedom remained their one and only rule.